 Project Safe Send brings in record amount of unwanted pesticides

-“This year's total eclipses the previous record of 145 tons in 2012,” said Agriculture Commissioner Doug Goehring.
-“More than 300 North Dakota farmers, ranchers, applicators, homeowners and others took part in the collections.”
+“This year’s total eclipses the previous record of 190 tons in 2015,” Agriculture Commissioner Doug Goehring said.
+“More than 350 North Dakota farmers, ranchers, applicators, homeowners and others took part in the collections.”

 Goehring said the results demonstrate a continued need for the program that enables people to safely and affordably get rid of unusable, unneeded or unwanted pesticides.

-Hillsboro recorded the largest collection with 60 people bringing in 64,512 pounds.
-Carrington was second with 46,024 pounds of unusable pesticides.
+Larimore recorded the largest collection with 126,980 pounds.
+Valley City was second with 65,998 pounds of unusable pesticides.

 The North Dakota Department of Agriculture contracted Veolia Environmental Services, Blaine, MN, to collect, repackage and transport the waste chemicals to out-of-state incinerators.

-Project Safe Send is funded by the fees paid by pesticide manufacturers to register their products in North Dakota.
+Project Safe Send is funded by pesticide manufacturers through product registration fees in North Dakota.

-“Project Safe Send is a recognized model as a means for the public to help ensure a healthy environment by safely getting rid of these chemicals,” Goehring said.
+“Project Safe Send is a recognized model as a means for the public to safely get rid of these chemicals and help ensure a healthy environment,” Goehring said.
 “The need for this program will continue, as more people learn how it benefits them and as more pesticides become obsolete and are no longer usable for current applications.”